SUSTAINABILITY AND ETHICS

 Rainforest Alliance Certified

-Rainforest Alliance Certified stands for sustainable farming and better opportunities for farmers, their families and our planet.
-The Rainforest Alliance programme enables farmers to learn better farming methods, improve working conditions and take better care of their children and the environment.
-As a result of the Rainforest Alliance programme, farmers can grow better crops, generate more income and create better opportunities while safeguarding the environment and securing the earth’s natural resources, now and in the future.
+Rainforest Alliance Certified stands for more sustainable farming practices and better opportunities for farmers, their families and our planet.
+The Rainforest Alliance program helps to enable farmers to learn better farming methods, improve working conditions and take care of the environment.
+The Rainforest Alliance program also helps farmers grow their crops more sustainably, generate more income and create better opportunities while also helping to protect the environment.
 And that tastes a lot better.

-RSPO (Round table on Sustainable Palm Oil) certified stands for sustainable palm oil.
-When using sustainable palm oil, we contribute to minimising the negative impact of palm oil on the environment and living conditions.
-So that future generations can continue to enjoy our delicious products.
+Thanks to our RSPO certification (Roundtable on Sustainable Palm Oil, Hamlet license number RSPO-1106209) we are able to offer you products made with sustainable palm (kernel) oil at Hamlet.
+With this, we contribute to minimising the negative impact of palm (kernel) oil on the environment and living conditions, so that future generations can continue to enjoy our delicious products.
+Follow our progress at www.rspo.org.

 Our packaging choices are also influenced by our efforts regarding a sustainable final product.
 When plastic is used, Hamlet is mindful of the material’s recyclability and strives to use recycled plastic.
 Without, of course, compromising food safety.
 For paper and cardboard, FSC labelled products are preferred over non-certified materials, provided of course that the same food safety and recyclability criteria are observed as for plastic materials.
 The FSC or Forest Stewardship council promotes an environmentally responsible and socio-economic management of forests and woods all over the world